Austin Voth puts Nationals in a hole, and their second half starts with another loss

 Martinez did reach for his usual cliches — “go 1-0 today” and “focus on the here and now.”
 But that he looked a bit wider, referencing chunks of games, was telling.
 The Nationals have a slim window to right their issues and find a groove.
 They just kept putting that off Sunday.
 They were again sunk by Voth.

 The right-hander entered with a 6.65 ERA in five outings, carrying one redeeming quality: He had been sharp and efficient in first innings.
-Yet the Red Sox swiftly changed that once Xander Bogaerts rocked a two-run homer off a stadium light tower in left.
+Yet the Red Sox swiftly changed that once Xander Bogaerts rocked a two-run homer off a light tower in left.
 Catcher Kevin Plawecki followed with an RBI single.
 Boston’s lead grew when Rafael Devers lofted a two-run shot to right in the second before Voth gave way to Javy Guerra to start the third.

 This was the fourth time this year Voth lasted four or fewer innings, and the starts are getting shorter.
-He went 3⅔ against the Miami Marlins on Aug.
-24. He was chased by the Red Sox after two.
+He went four innings twice before going 3⅔ against the Miami Marlins on Aug.
+24, then two Sunday.
 Among their internal options, the Nationals could swap out Voth for Wil Crowe, Ben Braymer or Kyle McGowin, assuming they want to protect some of their younger top prospects.
 Or they could keep pitching Voth with their fingers crossed.

 “I felt fine.
 I felt the ball was coming out well.
 I thought I was hitting my spots,” said Voth, who again vowed to find a minor mechanical tweak between starts.
-His season has been a big search for an answer he can’t find: “I just didn’t execute a couple of them and . . . yeah . . .
+His season has been a big search for an answer he can’t find: “I just didn’t execute a couple of them. . . .
 I thought my stuff was decent today.”

-His latest effort, like his last effort, short-circuited a comeback.
-The Nationals lost that Marlins game, 8-5, after Voth allowed six earned runs.
+His latest effort, like his previous one, short-circuited a comeback.
+The Nationals lost that Marlins game, 11-8, after Voth allowed six earned runs.
 They started nudging back Sunday once Trea Turner reached with his eighth hit in eight at-bats.
 That tied a Nationals record shared by Turner and Dmitri Young.
 Turner’s streak spanned between Friday and Sunday and included three doubles and five singles.
 He scored one of the Nationals’ two runs in the third on Asdrúbal Cabrera’s sacrifice fly.

 After Plawecki’s RBI double and Bobby Dalbec’s homer off Guerra in the bottom of that inning gave Boston a six-run cushion, its largest of the day, Josh Harrison smacked a solo homer in the fourth.
 In the fifth, Eric Thames went yard into the right field wind tunnel.
 Washington cut it to 8-5 once Eaton tripled in Yan Gomes two batters later.
 Turner singled in the sixth to give him nine hits in 10 at-bats, 11 hits in the series and momentary possession of the NL’s best batting average.
 Juan Soto was right behind him in the leader board and batting order.
-Soto followed with a single, and, just like that, Cabrera stepped in as the tying run.
+Soto followed with a single, and, just like that, Cabrera stepped in as the potential tying run.

 But Cabrera rolled a grounder to shortstop.
 He jogged up the line while Bogaerts threw him out.
 The Nationals never stirred a better threat.
 For the first four innings, wind aided any hitter who tried right field.
 For the next four, shadows made it hard to see at the plate.
 By then, though, the Nationals were well buried by Voth’s ongoing struggles.
 The script felt like routine.